carineang/tp/docs/DeveloperGuide.md

 **Extensions**:

 * 1a.
-Notarius is unable to find the specified contact.
+Notarius is unable to find the specified client contact.
-  * 1a1.
+  * 1b1.
 Notarius alerts the user about the error.
-  * 1a2.
+  * 1b2.
 User retypes the command.
-  * Steps 1a-1a2 are repeated until the contact specified exists.
+  * Steps 1b-1b2 are repeated until the client contact specified exists.
   * Use case resumes from step 2.

 * 1b.
 Notarius uncovers an invalid contact identifier.
   * 1b1.
-Notarius alerts the user about the issue.
+Notarius alerts the user about the error.
   * 1b2.
 User retypes the command with a valid contact identifier format.
   * Steps 1b-1b2 are repeated until the contact identifier is valid.
   * Use case resumes from step 2.

-* 2a.
-Notarius cannot find any notes related to the contact.
-  * 2a1.
-Notarius displays a blank note.
-  * Use case ends.

 **System**: `Notarius`

 **Actor**: `User`